SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/tidyverse.md

 *How tidyverse packages fit into a canonical data science workflow.  [source](https://rviews.rstudio.com/2017/06/08/what-is-the-tidyverse/)*
 {:.captioned}

-Because packages share a high-level design philosophy and low-level grammar and data structures, learning one package makes it easier to learn the next.
-Tidyverse packages are designed around [tidy](https://r4ds.had.co.nz/tidy-data.html) data frames, and emphasize **readability**, **consistency**, and **modularity**.
+Because packages share a high-level design philosophy and low-level grammar and data structures, learning one package should make it easier to learn the next.
+Tidyverse packages are designed to work best with [tidy](https://r4ds.had.co.nz/tidy-data.html) data frames, and emphasize **readability**, **consistency**, and **modularity**.

-These are not strictly alternatives but you might compare it to using: only using base R, which prioritizes stability (i.e. doesn't change as quickly), or [data.table](https://rdatatable.gitlab.io/data.table/), which prioritizes speed and concise syntax.
+These are not strictly alternatives but you might compare it to using either: only using base R, which prioritizes stability (i.e. doesn't change as quickly), or [data.table](https://rdatatable.gitlab.io/data.table/), which prioritizes speed and concise syntax.

 If you want to up with new developments in the tidyverse, check out their [blog](https://www.tidyverse.org/blog/), videos from the [RStudio conferences](https://rstudio.com/resources/rstudioconf-2020/), or follow the developers on Twitter.